 - Smile…even if you are not in the mood.
 Smile.
 Because it really brightens peoples days and in turn brightens your day.
 It’s contagious.
 It’s easier than frowning.
 It helps you in all aspects of life.
 So smile!

 - Never ever be afraid to let go of things you no longer need.
 Not only will your life be clutter free but you will really help someone out and no doubt it always comes back.
 Always!
+With that being said, cherish your sentimental items; mini barns or similar storage solutions are your best friend.
+Thank me in 10 years time when you’re pulling out that photo album you almost threw away.

 - Time is money…don’t waste it.
 Don’t waste too much time watching mindless TV or playing mindless games.
 Use your time wisely…read, learn, practice what you are good at.
 That is really the key to success.